New Mercedes-AMG S63e and S73e hybrids: price, specs and release date

 2022 Mercedes-AMG S-Class S63e and S73e engines

-The new AMG S-Class is set to get plenty of significant upgrades over the old S63.
-While the brawny 4.0-litre twin-turbo V8 will be carried over, it’s set to get a bit of assistance in the new car from a punchy electric motor.
+The new Mercedes AMG S63e and S73e is set to get plenty of significant upgrades over the old S63.
+While the brash 4.0-litre twin-turbo V8 will return, it’ll be linked up to a punchy electric motor this time around.

-Since the old S63’s V8 could churn out 612hp on its own, this means the new AMG S-Class should have lots of power to call upon.
+Since the old S63’s V8 could produce 612hp on its own, you can expect this hybrid version to have a shedload more power.
 No details have been confirmed yet, but Mercedes could fit future S63e models with a revamped 4.0-litre V8 and the 129hp electric motor from the C-Class plug-in hybrid to produce more than 700hp.

 Because the AMG-tuned Mercedes S-Class will be a plug-in hybrid, it should have some electric-only driving abilities.
 Although, the compact 6kW battery fitted to the GT73e won’t be capable of matching the regular Mercedes S-Class plug-in’s 62-mile range.